COSD 501: INTRODUCTION TO CLINICAL PRACTICUM (F)

 The course examines anatomy and physiology of normal swallowing and respiration and the anatomic and physiologic disturbances affecting swallowing in infants, children, and adults.
 Radiographic and bedside diagnostic and treatment procedures are presented.
 Indications and methods for non-oral feeding are discussed.

-Prerequisite: SLH 306 or SLH 506 or permission of the instructor.
+Prerequisite: COSD 306 or COSD 506 or permission of the instructor.

 Candidates for the Teacher Certificate in Speech and Language Disabilities engage in a student teaching experience in public or private schools in the greater Philadelphia area under the supervision of a certified speech-language pathologist who has Teacher Certification for Speech- Language Disabilities and a University Supervisor.
 Students investigate how speech and language affects the child’s achievement and functioning in the school environment and assess the child’s communication ability in relation to school achievement with consideration of age-appropriate curriculum in the classroom.
 Students learn federal and state special education requirements as they relate to developing and modifying the Individualized Educational Plan (IEP) and other legal documents.
 They also participate in parent-teacher conferences pertaining to the child’s communication and education, organize a caseload, and provide appropriate intervention in areas including speech, language, voice, and fluency for children who may range in grade from preschool through high school.

-Prerequisites: SLH 516: Clinical Practicum and Procedures, appropriate Education courses, permission of Program Director, and recommendation of the Program Director and SLHS faculty.
+Prerequisites: COSD 516: Clinical Practicum and Procedures, appropriate Education courses, permission of Program Director, and recommendation of the Program Director and SLHS faculty.

 3 credits/ Elective